stefffffffffano/LLM_Agent_Cybersecurity_Forensic/README.md

 main_agent manages context length pcap_flow_analyzer -> management of context length to be added browser -> management of context length to be added

+# TODO
+1. Add previous streams for the pcap flow analyzer;
+2. Structure the output/improve prompts of the pcap flow analyzer;